 - Start by looking at your day- if you are stressed or worried it will cause tension which makes it hard for the body to relax and fall asleep.
 Work-related thoughts need to take a step back until the next day, as there is nothing you can do about them in that moment.
 Worrying about someone or something will only seem bigger the day after if you are not rested.
 Tell yourself you need to be re-charged in order to face whatever troubles you may have.
 Picture yourself in a more stress-free environment and work towards finding a balance.

 - Spend as much time as you can outside in daylight, take a break from computers and office light whenever you can, or let in natural light, this will make you naturally tired as oppose to staring-into-a-screen- tired.

 - Prepare your bedroom for a good nights sleep – clean sheets, cool temperature, dark and free from noise.
 Invest in a proper pillow and mattress if they are causing you to feel stiff and tensed when waking up.

-- Find a ritual before going to bed- take a warm bath or shower using relaxing bath oils, light a aromatherapy candle, listen to calming music, read a book or magazine or listen to audio-books or relaxing talk on CD.
+Find a ritual before going to bed- take a warm bath or shower using relaxing bath oils, light an aromatherapy candle or use essential oils in a diffuser, listen to calming music or nature sounds, read a book/listen to audio-books or relaxing talks.
 Using a sleep mask also helps to remove any light.

-Avoid- alcohol or drinks containing caffeine just before sleep, time in front of the computer or TV (or any screen) and smoking.
+- Avoid alcohol or limit your intake to 1 glass/day, don’t drink anything that contains caffeine after 2pm, avoid time in front of the computer or TV (or any screen) and smoking.